 (d) Essential aspects of vehicle design with respect to cyber security

-Lifetime – the period from registration of a vehicle until it is scrapped.
+Lifetime means the period from registration of a vehicle until it is scrapped.

-Cyber security– The use of technologies, processes and practices designed to protect vehicles, vehicle systems, networks, devices and services – and their information, data and functionality– from theft, damage, attack or unauthorized access.
+Cyber security means the use of technologies, processes and practices designed to protect vehicles, vehicle systems, networks, devices and services – and their information, data and functionality– from theft, damage, attack or unauthorized access.

-Cyber security management system.
+Cyber security management system means a systematic risk-based approach defining organisational processes, responsibilities and governance to protect vehicles from cyber threats and cyber-attacks

 Application for approval regarding cyber security